winterock/winterock.githhub.io/_posts/2020-04-15-mind-manipulation-part-1.md

 ## Two Levels of Brain Processing

-It's fast thinking (reaction) and slow thinking (logical thinking)
+It's fast thinking (reflex) and slow thinking (logical thinking)

 This video shares a good explanation about this.
-(This is how your brain works - https://www.youtube.com/watch?v=JiTz2i4VHFw)
+[This is how your brain works](https://www.youtube.com/watch?v=JiTz2i4VHFw)

 (more to be added here)